-- Help the learner anticipate the next step in a sequence of steps leading to a meaningful outcome. - Help the learner take responsibility for doing everything she can do in each step. - Help the learner use people and devices as aids for completing parts of steps beyond her abilities.
+- Help learners anticipate the next step in a sequence of steps leading to a meaningful outcome. - Help learners take responsibility for doing everything they can do in each step. - Help learners use people and devices as aids for completing parts of steps beyond their abilities.